Renting a Scooter or Motorcycle in Greece — License Requirements

-IMPORTANT: To rent a scooter/motorcycle in Greece you must present a physical licence card with the correct category (A1/A2/A), and—if required—an IDP.
+IMPORTANT: To rent a scooter/motorcycle in Greece you must present a physical license card with the correct category (A1/A2/A), and—if required—an IDP.
 Domestic “B→125” allowances from other countries are not valid.
 Arriving without valid documents = no vehicle + no refund.
 Read the full rules.

 - AM — moped (≈50cc class)